 Rocket propellant is a material used by a rocket as, or to produce in a chemical reaction, the reaction mass (propulsive mass) that is ejected, typically with very high speed, from a rocket engine to produce thrust, and thus provide spacecraft propulsion.
 In a chemical rocket propellants undergo exothermic chemical reactions to produce hot gas.
 There may be a single propellant, or multiple propellants; in the latter case one can distinguish fuel and oxidizer.

-- 1,988,096 all-time users
+- 3,342,997 all-time readers

 - 11 Amazing Examples of Disruptive Technology